-At Hawaii Literacy, we offer one-to-one tutoring on basic reading and writing skills to English-speaking adults free of charge on O'ahu, Kauai, and the Kailua-Kona area of Hawaii Island.
+At Hawaii Literacy, we offer one-to-one tutoring for basic reading and writing skills to English-speaking adults free of charge on Oahu, Kauai, and the Kailua-Kona area of Hawaii Island.

-Before we match up students and trained tutors, each student completes a one-hour skills assessment and interview with the staff.
-This helps the staff learn about the student’s skills, motivations, and goals.
-Once a match has been made between the student and tutor, the two will determine when and where they will meet one-on-one; tutoring is done in public locations such as libraries, parks, or cafes.
-Generally, the student and tutor will meet twice a week for an hour or an hour and a half but only the student and tutor will decide with one another.
+Before we match up learners and trained tutors read, each learner completes a one-hour skills assessment and interview with the staff.
+This helps the staff learn about the learners' skills, motivations, and goals.
+Once a match has been made between the learner and tutor, the two will determine when and where they will meet one-on-one; tutoring is done in public locations such as libraries, parks, or cafes.
+Generally, the learner and tutor will meet twice a week for 1 or 1.5 hours.

 Justin Jansen, Adult Literacy Program Manager

 Work Cell: 352-7797

 Kirsten Yale, Learner Services Coordinator

 THE ADULT LITERACY PROGRAM is MADE POSSIBLE WITH GENEROUS SUPPORT FROM:

 The Rose Perenin Foundation, James T. Pettus Jr. Foundation, and Annie Sinclair Knudsen Memorial Fund.